-An ADASS report in June 2015, based on a survey of its members (almost all of whom responded) found that there had been a £4.6 billion reduction in adult social care budgets between 2010/11 and 2015/16.
+An ADASS report in June 2015, based on a survey of its members, claimed that there had been a £4.6 billion reduction in adult social care budgets between 2010/11 and 2015/16.

 Mrs May, meanwhile, is talking about more recent changes to funding.
 In 2015 the government announced changes, including a ‘social care precept’ allowing councils to raise council tax by up to 2% a year to fund social care, and putting more central government money into the ‘Better Care Fund’ designed to help the NHS and councils coordinate social care.

 Projections suggest spending will rise over this parliament, although that depends on how much councils decide to and manage to raise.